artainmo/general-programming/languages/OCaml/README.md

 If the channel is a normal file, there are several functions that can modify the position in the file.
 The 'seek_out' and 'seek_in' function change the file position.
 The 'pos_out' and 'pos_in' function return the current position in the file.
 The 'out_channel_length' and 'in_channel_length' return the total number of characters in the file.

 The Buffer library module provides string buffers that can, in some cases, be significantly more efficient than using the native string operations.
 String buffers have type 'Buffer.t'.
-The type is abstract, meaning that the specific implementation of the buffer is not specified.
 Buffers are created with the 'Buffer.create' function.
 Different functions also exist to clear, add text to buffer or output the buffer.

 OCaml has the function 'fprintf' which allows formatted output and is similar to the 'printf' function in C. For example, the following statement prints a line containing an integer 'i' and a string 's': `fprintf stdout "Number = %d, String = %s\n" i s`.<br>
 The Printf module also provides formatted output to a string buffer.
 The 'bprintf' function takes a printf-style format string, and formats output to a buffer.